Schwartz-Zha/VIRS_report/hardware && software/GuideToBuildADLWorkstation.md

 * [Install the GPU](https://www.youtube.com/watch?v=HoLv2s23mMQ)
 * [Arrange all the wires](https://www.youtube.com/watch?v=UixqA7Exk_I)

   You need some patience on this, make sure read your motherboard mannual, PSU mannual and case mannual before doing this.
-For example, it took me a long time to realize SATA power is different from SATA, the dormer is on PSU while the latter is on motherboard.
+For example, it took me a long time to realize SATA power is different from SATA, the former is on PSU while the latter is on motherboard.
 * Power on.
-Hopefully you will succeed all at once, but that doesn't ususlly happen.
+Hopefully you will succeed all at once, but that doesn't usually happen.
 You need to look for professional experts if you cannot figure out which wire is connected to a wrong place.

 ## Installation Guide
 * It's generally not recommended to download a very new version of [Ubuntu server](https://ubuntu.com/download/server).
-For me, I found the Ubuntu server 18.04 now turns to a 'live' installler, causing installation failure for me.
+For me, I found the Ubuntu server 18.04 now turns to a 'live' installler, causing installation failure.
 I use the 16.04 LTS.
-*

 * Install the Nvidia GPU driver.
 You don't really need the newest driver to do deep learning, actually most of the driver updates are for better gaming experience.
 My driver version is 418.87.00, while the latest one should 430.xx.xx If youy are not sure what version is suitable, open a [Google Colab](https://colab.research.google.com/), use the command

   ```python